spacemanspiff/uLoader/readme.txt

 - Screen text in Spanish and English (auto-detect)

-- Support for video mode forced, language selection and Ocarina
+- Support for video mode forced, language selection and Ocarina (note: use "Auto" to change PAL to NTSC or NTSC to PAL games or use "Force PAL 60" to change  NTSC to PAL60 games)

 - Support for multiples WBFS partitions (max 4).